Machine Learning Detection of Road Surface Conditions: A Generalizable Model using Traffic Cameras and Weather Data: Data

 \subsection{Data splitting}

-The data is split to ensure that model evaluation aligns with the goal of generalizability.
+The data is split to ensure that model evaluation aligns with the goal of generalizability; this is critical given that labeling images from every camera site is not practical.
 Specifically, a ``site-specific” split method is used where all observations from a site are in the same fold, which ensures that training, validation, and testing contain unique sites.

-Nested cross-validation (CV) is used for the Surface Condition Model to ensure that each stage of the modeling process is evaluated on data not used in model training.
-The labeled data is split into six folds of approximately equal size (16.67\%) that serve as the training data, validation data, or testing data at different points in the modeling process.
-Training dataset 1 is used to train the CNN, and training dataset 2 is used to train the RF model; the benefit of using separate datasets are discussed in Sections \ref{incorpweather} and \ref{gen}.
-Additionally, the nested structure allows for a more robust evaluation of ensemble methods (compared to a single test set) because each fold serves as the test dataset (see Section \ref{ensembling}).
-Data splitting is demonstrated visually in Fig. \ref{fig:nestcv}.
+Folds are created to optimize the distribution of multiple attributes, although exactly equal composition is not feasible given the iterative nature of labeling \citep{Sutterdatasheet}.
+Specifically, each of the six folds are comprised of between 1) 22-29\% hazardous classes (severe snow, snow, or poor visibility), 2) 6-8 unique sites, 3) 38-55\% low quality sites 4) 70-90\% from the months of January or February, and 5) 52-56\% night instances.
+Winter months are prioritized for operational purposes, but the same model works in summer months, predicting wet, dry, and poor visibility classes.
+Data splitting for the Surface Condition Model is demonstrated visually in Fig. \ref{fig:nestcv}, showing how nested cross-validation (CV) is used to ensure that each stage of the modeling process is evaluated on data not used in model training.
+The labeled data is split into six folds of approximately equal size (16.67\%) that serve as the training, validation, or testing data at different points in the modeling process.
+Training dataset 1 is used to train the CNN, and training dataset 2 is used to train the stage 2 downstream model; the benefits of using separate datasets are discussed in Sections \ref{incorpweather} and \ref{gen}.
+The nested structure allows for a robust evaluation of ensemble methods compared to a single test set (see Section \ref{ensembling}).